pollere/DCT/examples/README.md

 These directories are included to illustrate how DCT can be used and to perhaps spark new ideas.
 Real solutions use similar approaches.

-- hmIot: The README in this directory may be useful in understanding how DCT's modules can be used.
+- hmIot: The README in this directory may be useful in understanding how DCT's modules can be used

+- log: documentation and exampes of using the **logs** distributor

 - office: another example, originally developed for a tutorial at the 2021 ACM ICN conference